 Sunday Service 10am

-Church has re-opened & is following safe social distancing practice!
+Church is open & is following safe social distancing practice!

 We are still LIVE streaming on Facebook / DOUG WALLACE